-We don't know how long the coronavirus outbreak will impact our day-to-day lives, but we do know that this won't last forever.
+We don't know how long the coronavirus pandemic will impact our day-to-day lives, but we do know that this won't last forever.

-During this time, help your teen to focus on what they can control.
-For example, you could encourage them to find out from schools and colleges what changes they’ve made and what options there are for taking part in school life.
+Help your teen to focus on what they can control.
+For example, you could encourage them to make plans for the weekends and life after lockdown.
 Knowing what to expect may help them to worry less.

 Planning some fun activities together will also help them have something to look forward to.

 Sadly, during this time your teen could experience the death of someone they know.
 This may be because of coronavirus or it may be unrelated.

 The outbreak of coronavirus also means that there are some restrictions around the usual ways we grieve.
 For example, it may not be possible for them to attend the funeral in person.

 Some young people may have caring responsibilities for adults, brothers or sisters, or other family members.
 They may feel anxious about what will happen if the person they care for becomes unwell, or if they become unwell and need to self-isolate.

 To help manage their anxiety, it's a good idea to help them make a plan for what will happen if the person they care for becomes unwell, or if you become unwell.
 The plan could include the contact details of individuals and organisations that can offer support to your teen, such as Carers UK and YACbook.